waliilaw/Power-Rangers-/README.md

 <h4>KINDE - Use Kinde’s APIs to fetch user details after login (e.g username, profile_image_url)</h4>

->Hashing - By applying a hashing function to user-specific data like username or user ID, you can ensure each user is consistently assigned a unique Power Ranger.
-This approach avoids duplicate Rangers problem.
+<h4>Hashing - By applying a hashing function to user-specific data like username or user ID, you can ensure each user is consistently assigned a unique Power Ranger.
+This approach avoids duplicate Rangers problem.</h4>

->Twitter API - Use Twitter’s API to allow users to fetch their profile details (e.g., username, profile picture) by entering their X username.
-This information can be used to assign a Ranger to the user.
+<h4>Twitter API - Use Twitter’s API to allow users to fetch their profile details (e.g., username, profile picture) by entering their X username.
+This information can be used to assign a Ranger to the user.</h4>

->Stacks used :
+# Stacks used :
 ><p align="center">
   <img src="https://img.shields.io/badge/TypeScript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white" alt="TypeScript" />
   <img src="https://img.shields.io/badge/Tailwind_CSS-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white" alt="Tailwind CSS" />